April 11, 2022

-1. Take a Holistic Approach to Identifying Your Audience
+1. Take a Holistic Approach to Identifying Your Audiences

 As with any communication, defining your target audience should be a key first step.
 In ESG/sustainability communications, alignment with your key stakeholders, as you define them and as they identify with you, is critical.
 Be sure to involve subject matter experts from across your organization to gain a comprehensive understanding of stakeholder needs and interests.
-When possible, contact external stakeholders to learn more about them and secure their engagement.
+When possible, contact external stakeholders to learn more about their priorities and expectations and secure their engagement.

 If you have a holistic view of sustainability and ESG as well as compelling content to share, you should assume a wide variety of stakeholders – investors, customers, employees (current, past and prospective), partners, competitors and more – will be interested.